-The TMPG believes practice recommendations alone do not address all the risks identified in the clearing and settlement processes.
-The group recognized that significant changes have occurred in the structure of the government securities market over the past two decades, including new types of market participants, increased use of advanced technology, innovations in execution venues, and widespread use of high speed and automated trading strategies and emerging concentrations of activity.
-These changes have occurred organically over time and it is prudent for both the participants and stakeholders in these markets to take a fresh look at how, especially under certain contingent circumstances, these changes may have created underappreciated risks in the clearing and settlement infrastructure.2 Given its benchmark status and global importance, any stress in the government securities market could spread to other domestic and international capital markets through various transmission channels.
+The TMPG believes that practice recommendations alone do not address all of the risks identified in the clearing and settlement process.
+The group recognizes that significant changes have occurred in the structure of the government securities market over the past two decades, including new types of market participants, increased use of advanced technology, innovations in execution venues, widespread use of high-speed and automated trading strategies, and emerging concentrations of activity.
+These changes have occurred organically over time and it is prudent for both the participants and stakeholders in these markets to take a fresh look at how, especially under certain contingent circumstances, these changes may have created underappreciated risks in the clearing and settlement infrastructure.2 Given the benchmark status and global importance of the government securities market, any market stress could spread to other domestic and international capital markets through various transmission channels.

-In particular, the TMPG identified certain clearing and settlement issues which are outside the remit of the group's best practices and where the TMPG believes further review by public- and private-sector stakeholders is warranted.
+In particular, the TMPG identified certain clearing and settlement issues that are outside the remit of the group's best practices and where the TMPG believes further review by public- and private-sector stakeholders is warranted.
 While the TMPG did not reach its own conclusions on these issues, the group recommends that public- and private-sector stakeholders conduct a review of whether the regulation and oversight of market participants and trading venues remains fit for purpose, the potential role of expanded central clearing in mitigating risks, and the adequacy of risk management safeguards.